Revised: May 25, 2018

 * Brands can also connect performance information about their omni-channel ad and email marketing campaigns to understand how to improve the effectiveness of future campaigns.
 Performance information includes data about who viewed the ad, who clicked on the ad, as well as who actually responded in some way to the offer.

-Other Digital Partners: There are other players in the digital advertising industry that LiveRamp partners with to enable our Connectivity Services.
+There are other players in the digital advertising industry that LiveRamp partners with to enable our Connectivity Services.
 These include cookie, mobile and addressable TV match partners that allow LiveRamp to recognize an individual across various channels.
 In addition, LiveRamp sells Connectivity Services to other third party advertising service providers to help facilitate their offerings.

 Due to technical differences across the channels, LiveRamp uses different approaches tailored specifically to each channel to provide our Connectivity Services.
 The common basis of these services is an ID that LiveRamp assigns to an individual.
 The ID may be used in a personally identifiable state or in a manner that is not used to identify the individual, depending on the channel and the use.

-LiveRamp Cookie-based Connectivity Services:
+LiveRamp Cookie-based Connectivity Services

 Connectivity Services for cookie-based integrations are based on a LiveRamp ID and a LiveRamp cookie that together identify a browser.
 The cookie containing the ID is set when a consumer visits the website of one of our cookie match partners as a registered user, or when a consumer opens certain emails from a cookie match partner.
 Because match partners know the consumer, they enable LiveRamp to recognize the consumer as well and set the LiveRamp cookie containing the appropriate ID.

-For example, our match partners may enable us to place or recognize a cookie on your computer or device, and our match partners may share personal information with us, such as your name, postal address, or email address.
-LiveRamp uses the personal information to link an ID to information stored in your browser or device.
+For example, our match partners may enable us to place or recognize a cookie on your computer or device, and our match partners may share personal data with us, such as your name, postal address, or email address.
+LiveRamp uses the personal data to link an ID to information stored in your browser or device.
 We also may collect information such as the device’s IP address and browser or operating systems type and version.
-We use this information to recognize consumers across different channels and platforms over time for the purposes of facilitating online advertising, analytics, attribution, and reporting purposes.
+We use this information to recognize consumers across different channels and platforms over time for the purposes of facilitating online advertising, analytics, attribution, fraud detection, and reporting purposes.

 For cookie-based integrations, three types of connections are maintained.
 The first is the connection between LiveRamp cookies and marketing platform partner cookies, a sync that enables LiveRamp to distribute advertising data to partners on behalf of our clients.
 In this case, the LiveRamp cookies containing LiveRamp IDs are synced with cookies set by our marketing platform partners.